siefkenj/IBLODEs/book/typst/modules/module1.typ

 If we define $A(n)$ to be the number of ants crossing the sidewalk at minute $n$, the _explicit_ model presented for green ants is
 $A(n)=2^(n-1) dot 10$
 and the _recursive_ model presented is
-$A(1) = 10$ and
 $A(n) = 2 dot A(n-1)$
+with $A(1) = 10$.

-Each type of model has pros and cons.
+Each model has pros and cons.
 For example, the explicit model allows you to calculate the number of ants at any minute with few button presses on a calculator, whereas the recursive model is more difficult to calculate but makes it clear that the number of ants is doubling every minute.

-Often times recursive models are easier to write down than explicit models#footnote( [In fact, in many real-world situations, an explicit model
+Often times recursive models are easier to write down than explicit models#footnote( [In fact, in many real-world situations, an explicit model in terms of already known functions
-    doesn't exist],
+    doesn't exist.],
 ), but they may be harder to analyze.
-A third type of model has similarities to both explicit and recursive models, and brings the power of calculus to modeling.
+A third type of model has similarities to both explicit and recursive models but adds more by bringing the power of calculus to modeling.
 - A *differential-equations* model is a model based on a relationship between a function’s derivative(s), its values, and an initial condition.